Methane on the temperate exo-Saturn TOI-199b: TTV Analysis

 In our TTV modeling, we fixed the planetary orbital inclinations to 90$^{\circ}$ and the stellar mass to 0.936 $M_{\odot}$, as in the original TTV analysis of \cite{hobson2023}.
 Our TTV model has 10 free parameters in total, including: the planet-to-star mass ratios, average Keplerian orbital periods over the simulation period, initial mean anomalies ($M_0$) re-parameterized as the time of first transit ($T_0$), and the planetary eccentricities ($e$) and longitudes of periastron ($\omega$).
 We re-parameterized the latter two quantities as $\sqrt{e}\cos(\omega)$ and $\sqrt{e}\sin(\omega)$ to mitigate the degeneracy between $e$ and $\omega$ in our fits while retaining an effective uniform prior on $e$, as recommended by \citep{exofast}.
 The orbital periods, mean anomalies, eccentricities, and longitudes of periastron are osculating orbital elements defined at the TTV model start time.
 We fit this model to the data using the MCMC ensemble sampler \texttt{emcee} \citep{foremanmackey2013emcee}, and chose wide uniform priors for all parameters (see Table \ref{table:ttv_fit_results}) except the mass of TOI-199\,b, for which we use a Gaussian prior derived from the independent RV mass constraint of \cite{hobson2023}, which is scaled from the RV semi-amplitude constraint.

-We performed our TTV fit including the original transit times published in \cite{hobson2023}, the JWST transit time, and additional new TESS data from sectors 67, 87 and 94.
+We performed our TTV fit including the original transit times published in \cite{hobson2023}, the JWST transit time, and additional new TESS data from sectors 67, 87, and 94.
 The same TOI-199\,b transit observed by JWST was also observed by TESS in sector 87, so we used the error-weighted average of these transit times along with its corresponding uncertainty in the TTV model.
 We initialized this TTV fit with 300 walkers (30 per free parameter) with parameters initialized from the best-fit solution of \cite{hobson2023}, and ran the MCMC for 50,000 steps, discarding the first 20,000 steps as burn-in and ensuring convergence by verifying that each parameter reached more than 50 autocorrelation lengths in the MCMC.
-All of our fits to the TESS data used 2-minute cadence data from the Science Processing Operations Center pipeline \citep[SPOC,][]{Jenkins2016}, which excluded $\sim$30\% of data that was flagged by the SPOC pipeline for poor data quality, including a potential transit event in sector 90.
-A more careful photometric extraction from a custom TESS aperture, similar to the technique of \cite{hobson2023}, may be able to recover an additional transit event for TOI-199\,b in future work.